Mhdi-Diab/school_projects/README.md

 ## linear regression
 Introduction to machine learning.
-The purpose is to create a program that predicts the price of a car by using a linear function train with a gradient descent algorithm
+Program that predicts the price of a car by using a linear function train with a gradient descent algorithm
 #### How it works:
 ```
 python linear_reg.py